RRZK/CancerSysDB/README.md

 The structure of the JSON file consists of two fields:

-General: contains map with information working for all files in this directory
+General: Contains map with information working for all files in this directory.

-Special: exceptions for single files in this folder.
+Special: Exceptions for single files in this folder.
 The file names are the keys of the underlying map.

 <pre>